-Metro Manila is the capital city of the Philippines located in the island of Luzon.
-For some, it is a concrete jungle that plays host to the country’s financial, cultural and government centers.
+Metro Manila is the capital city of the Philippines located on the island of Luzon.
+For some, it is a concrete jungle that plays host to the country’s financial, cultural, and government centers.
 True, but Manila is so much more than that.

 People who travel to Manila find the city quite exciting and engaging.
-The sights, sounds and tastes of Manila are as diverse as its people and there’s no limit to what you can experience in the city.
-Perhaps the only impediment is the Manila Philippines weather but even rains and raging storms cannot stop the city from being interesting.
+The sights, sounds, and tastes of Manila are as diverse as its people.
+There’s no limit to what you can experience in the city.
+Perhaps the only impediment is the weather but even rains and raging storms cannot stop the city from being interesting.

-If you’re planning to visit the city, understand first that it is a huge place to explore.
-Give it at least a week to experience everything that it has to offer or stay longer so that you can explore nearby towns and provinces that add more color to your Philippine adventure.
+If you’re planning to travel to Manila, understand first that it is a huge place to explore.
+Give it at least a week to experience everything that it has to offer.
+Or perhaps you canstay longer to explore nearby towns and provinces that add more color to your Philippine adventure.

 Flying to Manila is the easiest and most practical way of getting into the Philippines.
 The Ninoy Aquino International Airport is located fairly close to hotels and tourist centers in the city.
 Add to that is the ease of access to airlines that will connect you to other destinations within the country.

 What to Do in Manila

 Tourists who travel to Manila will find a lot of worthy activities to keep themselves occupied.
 Whatever your interests are, you are sure to have exciting things to do.
 Museums, parks, recreation centers, shopping malls and historical landmarks make the city a fantastic playground for all sorts of travelers.

 The city has a good number of museums for those who would like to explore the city’s art, culture, literature, sciences, and even architecture.
 There are also children’s museums where you can find interactive displays that will surely ensnare every child and child-at-heart.